Mitridathes/My-R-Packages/README.md

 ## Analysing data frames

+### dtplyr

+This implements the data table back-end for 'dplyr' so that you can seamlessly use data table and 'dplyr' together.

 ### dplyr

 A fast, consistent tool for working with data frame like objects, both in memory and out of memory.